itpplasma/SIMPLE/README.md

 The sum of 2) and 3) yields the overall confined fraction at each time.

+In addition `start.dat` is either an input for given or an output for randomly generated initial conditions.
+Diagnostics for slow convergence of Newton iterations are written in `fort.6601`.

 ## References
 When using this code for scientific publications, please cite